wraithan/resume/docs/technical_skills.rst

 situations they and not sure how to get out of, and giving my opinions on best practices based on experience and discussion with others that have passion about how to use their version control system.

+###
+C++
+###

+In working with hardware I've had to relearn and get better at C++.
+It was my first language, so coming back to it after spending years doing other development is quite a bit of fun.
+Most of the development has been for arduino compatible chips, communicating with the outside world using serial.